kernelplex/evercore/README.md

 ## Hints

-- Use store.Warmup() as early as possible in your application
+- Use `store.Warmup()` as early as possible in your application.
-- Keep the list of known aggregate and event types up to date.
-  This will save database calls during normal operation.
+- Keep the list of known aggregate and event types up to date to save database calls during normal operation.
-- Use separate databases for your event store and your relational
-  model (espectially if using sqlite)
+- Use separate databases for your event store and your relational model (especially if using SQLite).